jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 357B Right of objection in relation to imposition of additional charges or recovery of costs
 There is a right of objection,—
   (a) for a person required by a local authority to pay an additional charge under section 36(3) or costs under section 149ZD(1), to the local authority in respect of that requirement:
+  (ab) for a person required by the EPA to pay costs under section 149ZD(2) or (3), to the EPA in respect of that requirement:
-  (b) for a person required by the Minister to pay costs under section 149ZD(2) to (4), to the Minister in respect of that requirement.
+  (b) for a person required by the Minister to pay costs under section 149ZD(4), to the Minister in respect of that requirement.

 ### 357C Procedure for making and hearing objection under sections 357 to 357B
 (1) An objection under section 357, 357A,or 357B must be made by notice in writing not later than 15 working days after the decision or requirement is notified to the objector, or within any longer time allowed by the person or body to which the objection is made.